brightspot/react-examples/restification/README.md

 }
 ```

 This mutation will become a POST request to create a new member.
-As it's a mutation, the **REST Mapping Method** selects POST automatically:
+Because it is a mutation, the **REST Mapping Method** selects POST automatically:

 | REST Mapping Endpoint Form: Create Member                                           |
 | ----------------------------------------------------------------------------------- |